rmind/rvault/README.md

 The attacker, however, could destroy the keys stored on the server-side.
-Hence it is recommended to make a backup of the effective encryption key and store it safely, e.g. print it on paper and lock it in a physical safe.
+Hence it is recommended to make a backup of the effective encryption key for recovery and store it safely, e.g. print it on paper and lock it in a physical safe.

 #### What if I lost my authentication device?